pjsg/littlefs/FUZZING.md

 fed into the test program for debugging:

 ```
-afl/test print < smalltest
+afl/test -p < smalltest
 ```

 This should still crash, but allows it to be run under a debugger.
-The print argument causes the test program to print out the sequence of operations being performed.
-Additionally it causes the contents of the virtual disk to be written out to /tmp/littlefs-disk.
-This can then be analyzed using scripts/readtree.py
+The -p argument causes the test program to print out the sequence of operations being performed.
+Additionally it causes the contents of the virtual disk to be written out to `/tmp/littlefs-disk`.
+This can then be analyzed using `scripts/readtree.py`.
+Additionally, after each operation that changes the virtual disk, it is written out to `/tmp/littlefs-disk-<nn>` where `<nn>` is the number that appears in the `{d<nn>}` markers.
+Finally, the live disk is available at `/tmp/littlefs-live-disk` and is always current (it is actually shared memory).
+This allows you to look at the disk contents as you step through the code with `gdb`.

 ## aflresults/